 Monuments and Dust: The Culture of Victorian London

 'the work of an international group of scholars now assembling a complex visual, textual, and statistical representation of Victorian London--the largest city of the nineteenth-century world and its first urban metropolis'

 Research Society for Victorian Periodicals

 'a peer-reviewed, online journal committed to publishing insightful and innovative scholarship on gender studies and nineteenth-century British literature, art and culture'

-North American Victorian Studies Association and their blog.
+North American Victorian Studies Association.

 19 - Interdisciplinary Studies in the Long Nineteenth Century: online journal

 Carlyle Letters Online